Olegreg762/README_Generator/generated_README.md

   ## Installation
   You will need to install the following to use this project

-  `node,js` and `inquirer`
+  `node.je` and `inquirer`

   ## Usage

-  The use case for this project is To create a quality README quickly
+  The use case for this project is To create a high quality README quickly

   ## License

   This Project is licensed under [MIT](https://opensource.org/licenses/MIT)

   ## Contribute
-  If you would like the help contribute to this project contact Via the Github Repo
+  If you would like the help contribute to this project contact Github Repo

   ## Testing
   To test this project do the following,